1. HOME

 Susan

-This is beautiful and I will be using some of it for my son Andrew in 2 days.
+Patricia says: This is beautiful, and I will be using some of it for my son Andrew in 2 days.
 He died last week at the age of 32.
-He was definitely a free spirit and everyone loved him just like your son.
+He was definitely a free spirit, and everyone loved him just like your son.
+Thank you.

-My deepest condolences, even now at your loss.
-Oh, to have even known your son would be an honour no doubt.
-Your words have truly helped me and I thank you for finding the strength to do so.
+My deepest condolences for your loss.
+Oh, to have even known your son would be an honour, no doubt.
+Your words have truly helped me and I thank you for finding the strength to write and share them.

 Yours sincerely,